streamtechteam/global_path_add/README.md

 The tool creates the following files in your home directory:

 - `~/.gpath_add/vars/bash.sh` - Bash-specific PATH modifications (implemented)
-- `~/.gpath_add/vars/fish.sh` - Fish shell PATH modifications (placeholder only - not implemented)
+- `~/.gpath_add/vars/fish.sh` - Fish shell PATH modifications (semi-implemented)
 - `~/.gpath_add/vars/vars.sh` - Universal source file that loads both bash and fish configurations

 It also modifies your `~/.bashrc` file to automatically source the configuration on shell startup.

-**Note:** Fish shell support is not yet implemented.
-The `fish.sh` file is created but not populated with functional code.
+**Note:** Fish shell support is semi-implemented.
+The `fish.sh` file is created but not fully populated with functional code.

 ## How to Verify